Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 #7: Golden Millet & Pumpkin Mash for Dogs

-You know that moment when your golden retriever gives you those eyes — the ones that say please, I’ll be so good, just give me a bite?
-Yeah, mine does that every single time I’m in the kitchen.
+If you have a golden retriever, then you know that look, the one that says “please, I’ll be so good, just give me a bite.”
+I swear my dog does it every single time I’m in the kitchen.

 Ingredients: